TUO ZAAFI WITH AYOYO SOUP

 EYW wants your food stories!

-What: Mangga (“mang-gah”) are Cebu’s celebrated mangoes, a versatile fruit that’s available year-round here.
+Mangga (“mang-gah”) are Cebu’s celebrated mangoes, a versatile fruit that’s available year-round here.
 They are of the Philipppine carabao mango variety, cultivated and exported for their large, robust fruit and prized flavor.
 Unripe, they’re extremely sour and eaten as a snack or appetizer, usually with a pinch of salt or dipped into a rough paste of tiny fermented shrimp.
 When ripened to a sunny, succulent, aromatic golden yellow, they are eaten on their own, as a sweet topping over cakes or shaved ice, pureed into juices or shakes, or used in the no-bake cake known as mango float.
+You can't miss trying mangga when in Cebu.

 Where: Our mangoes are from a sidewalk fruit vendor who set up shop outside Matias, the popular eatery/outdoor grill on A.S.
 Fortuna, Mandaue City.
 But mangoes are everywhere in Cebu: sold in groceries and at wet markets (traditional outdoor markets called mercados, Spanish for “market”); peddled by cart-pushing ambulant vendors and random corner vendors, who set them out on woven trays.
 Even upmarket restaurants use them, sometimes in fruit platters for dessert (of course, any Cebuano will tell you you’re not getting value for your money that way).